seawolf42/cookiecutter-containerized-django/{{cookiecutter.project_slug}}/README.md

 ## Tear-Down

-The application can be completely removed by performing the following steps:
+The project can be completely removed by performing the following steps:

 ```bash
 docker-compose down